-“When it is in the abdominal area, the abdominal muscles are having these fasciculations,” saysDaniel Kantor, MD, President-Elect of the Florida Society of Neurology (FSN); Medical Director of Neurologique, an organization dedicated to patient care, research and education.
+Is your stomach twitching?
+"Twitching is the common term for fasciculations, an abnormal firing of muscles," says Daniel Kantor, MD, President-Elect of the Florida Society of Neurology (FSN) and Medical Director of Neurologique, an organization dedicated to patient care, research and education.

-"Fasciculations can be a normal thing (it just feels strange),” continues Dr. Kantor.
-“It can be due to dehydration, aging or to more serious (usually not life altering or threatening) causes.”
-He adds, “When we overuse a muscle, it can twitch.
+"Fasciculations can be a normal thing (it just feels strange); it can be due to dehydration, aging or to more serious (usually not life-threatening or life-altering) causes.
+When we overuse a muscle, it can twitch.
 So, just like your leg muscles may twitch after a long run, if you put strain on your midsection, your abdominal muscles may twitch."

-He adds, “Sometimes people mistake abdominal wall dystonia with abdominal muscle fasciculations.
-In abdominal wall dystonia, there is an abnormal muscle tone.
+"Sometimes people mistake abdominal wall dystonia with abdominal muscle fasciculations.
+In abdominal wall dystonia there is an abnormal muscle tone.
 This causes sustained contractions and involuntary, writhing movements of the abdominal wall.
 This is why some people have called it 'belly-dancer's dyskinesia' -- abnormal movement.
 The confusion between twitching, abnormal muscle tone and even muscle jerking (myoclonus) highlights the importance of a good physical examination by your doctor."